DigitalFabricationLab-NYIT-SoAD/resources/RobotLab/Research/Research.md

 This is our wiring guide:

-![Computer [Converted] copy no pictures.pdf](https://github.com/user-attachments/files/17438926/Computer.Converted.copy.no.pictures.pdf)
+[Computer [Converted] copy no pictures.pdf](https://github.com/user-attachments/files/17438995/Computer.Converted.copy.no.pictures.pdf)

-Here is our guide for wiring: